SofiaNords/celiacs-api/README.md

 You can acess the API [here.](https://celiacs-api-bf52b941b62a.herokuapp.com/)

-The application is developed using the Django Rest framework for the back end and React for the front end.
+The application is developed using the Django Rest framework for the Back end and React for the Front end.

-This is the back end part of the project, the front end part can be found [here](https://github.com/SofiaNords/celiacs-choice).
+This is the Back end part of the project, the Front end part can be found [here](https://github.com/SofiaNords/celiacs-choice).

 ## Table of Content